AdobeDocs/analytics.en/help/components/c-alerts/alert-manager.md

 1. In Adobe Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Alerts**].

-## Available actions in the Calculated metrics manager
+## Available actions in the Alerts manager

-In the Calculated metrics manager, you can:
+In the Alerts manager, you can:

 * Access the Alert Builder by clicking **[!UICONTROL + Add]**.
 * Tag alerts.
 This allows you to organize them for ease of use.